Divine Magazine

 Encourage Them to Ask Questions

-Another thing that’s great about science is that no one has all of the answers.
+Another thing that’s great about science is that no one has all the answers.
 Even the most prestigious scientists started somewhere, and look at what their curiosity led them to accomplish.
 If you want to get your kids interested in learning science, teach them that it’s okay to start small, but always encourage them to think big.
 By thinking outside the box and asking questions, they’ll feel more inclined (and genuinely excited) to find the answer.

 Even though you might already know the answer to some of their questions (where do rainbows come from, why does helium make balloons float, etc.) don’t just tell them the answer and move on.
 Do research together.
 Do an experiment.
 Help them experience science — it’s far more rewarding.